ErikHartman/bopep/README.md

-# BoPep: identifying peptide binders in large-scale data with Bayesian Optimization, ESM2, AF2m and Rosetta
+# ⛏️ BoPep: Mining for peptide binders in large-scale data with Bayesian Optimization ⛏️

-This repository contains the code for `BoPep`, a tool for identifying peptide binders to proteins from large scale peptidomic data.
+This repository contains the code for `BoPep`, a tool for identifying peptide binders to proteins from a large set of candidate peptides.

 ## Installation for running locally